Category Archives: lentils

 According, to Julie Sahini, one of my favorite experts on Indian cooking, curry leaves are “this decade’s lemon grass.”
 You can find packages of fresh fragrant curry leaves on tender stems in the fruit and vegetable section of Asian markets.
 And, some of my green-thumb Indian friends even grow curry leaf plants in pots — outdoors in the summer and indoors in the winter.

 While you can make this Dal Soup without curry leaves and it will taste great, if you make it with curry leaves, I think you will like it even more.
 Just throw about 20 leaves into the pot along with the onions.
 You do not have to remove the curry leaves from the soup.
-(I don’t eat them, myself, but I understand that they are edible as they are featured in recipes such as this cabbage and curry leaf recipe where you would, of course, eat the curry leaves.)

 Note: The links in the ingredient list below will take you to Monamifood blog posts that give details about some of the health benefits of a particular ingredient and also, when applicable, how cooking and storage affect the bio-active components of that ingredient.